Skip to main contentSkip to navigation

 Biography

-Christopher J. Schmidt is a trial and class action lawyer whose practice focuses on defending class actions, complex business disputes for financial institutions, and professional and collegiate sports litigation.
-Chris is the lead lawyer for a number of national clients, including major financial institutions, Fortune 200 companies, professional sport franchises in the NHL, MLB and NBA, prominent universities, the National Collegiate Athletic Association (NCAA), and the National Center for Missing and Exploited Children.
+Christopher J. Schmidt is a trial lawyer and class action lawyer whose practice focuses on winning high-stakes trials, defeating class actions, and implementing the strategy to prevail in complex, high-risk litigation.
+Chris is the lead relationship lawyer for a number of national clients, including Fortune 200 companies, publicly traded companies, professional sport franchises in the NHL, MLB and NBA, prominent universities, the National Collegiate Athletic Association (NCAA), and the National Center for Missing and Exploited Children.

 Civic Involvement & Honors

-• Recognized nationwide in Chambers USA 2022 as one of the best lawyers in the country in the area of Sports Law.
+• Recognized nationwide in Chambers USA as one of the best lawyers in the country in the area of Sports Law since 2022.

 • Recognized as one of the "Best Lawyers in America" by his peers.